MarieRoald/matcouply/docs/optimization.rst

     \text{s.t. } \mathbf{Mx} - \mathbf{Ny} = \mathbf{c},

 which is useful for solving regularized least squares problems.
-If we have only one regularization penalty, then we can rewrite a regularised least squares problem to the standard form of ADMM:
+If we have only one regularization penalty, then we can rewrite a regularized least squares problem to the standard form of ADMM:

 .. math::
     \min_{\mathbf{x}, \mathbf{z}} \frac{1}{2}\|\mathbf{Tx} - \mathbf{b}\|^2 + g(\mathbf{z}) \\